๐Ÿ”ทHonors Geometry

 Symmetry in the Coordinate Plane

-• Line symmetry exists when a figure maps onto itself via reflection—the reflection line is the axis of symmetry
+• Line symmetry exists when a figure maps onto itself via reflection.
+The reflection line is the axis of symmetry.

-• Rotational symmetry exists when a figure maps onto itself via rotation of less than 360°; the smallest such angle is the angle of symmetry
+• Rotational symmetry exists when a figure maps onto itself via rotation of less than 360ยฐ.
+The smallest such angle is the angle of symmetry (for a regular nn-gon, this is 360ยฐn\frac{360ยฐ}{n}).

-• Point symmetry is the special case of 180° rotational symmetry—every point has a matching point equidistant from the center
+• Point symmetry is the special case of 180ยฐ rotational symmetry โ€” every point has a matching point directly opposite the center, equidistant from it.

-Compare: Line symmetry vs. Rotational symmetry—a square has both (4 lines of symmetry and 90° rotational symmetry), while a parallelogram has only point symmetry (180° rotation).
-Recognizing symmetry type helps you quickly identify transformation properties.
+Compare: Line symmetry vs. Rotational symmetry โ€” a square has both (4 lines of symmetry and 90ยฐ rotational symmetry), while a parallelogram (that isn't a rectangle or rhombus) has only point symmetry (180ยฐ rotation).
+Recognizing symmetry type helps you quickly identify which transformations map a figure onto itself.

 Advanced: Matrix Representation